Esta expedición estará dirigida en Español y en Inglés. Para Español, por favor presione aquí

 MEET OUR TEAM

 Travel and documentary photographer with more than 15 years of experience.
 Former BBC Picture Editor.
 Sony WPO, PX3, IPA Awards.
 Publishes regularly in books, magazines, and newspapers worldwide.
-Several years of experience leading photographic expeditions.
+Several years of experience leading photographic expeditions in different countries.

 - E: firstname.lastname@example.org